piepengu/finsight-ai/progress.md

 ### Step 6: Important Notes

+**Starting Capital (Simulator Money):**
+- **Each user starts with $10,000 in virtual money**
+- This is a one-time setup when the user first logs in
+- Store in Firestore under `users/{userId}/account`
+- Balance decreases when buying stocks, increases when selling

 **Firestore Structure:**
-- Use this structure for user portfolios:
+- Use this structure for user accounts and portfolios:
   ```
   users/
     {userId}/
+      account/
+        balance: 10000.00          # Starting virtual money
+        totalInvested: 0.00         # Total amount spent on stocks
+        createdAt: timestamp        # When account was created
       portfolio/
-        {stockSymbol}/
+        {stockSymbol}/              # e.g., "AAPL", "MSFT"
-          shares: number
+          shares: number            # Number of shares owned
-          avgPrice: number
+          avgPrice: number          # Average purchase price per share
+          totalCost: number         # Total amount spent on this stock
           firstPurchased: timestamp
           lastUpdated: timestamp
   ```

+**Example Flow:**
+1. User signs in → Check if `users/{userId}/account` exists
+2. If not, create account with `balance: 10000.00`
+3. When buying: `balance -= (shares * currentPrice)`, update portfolio
+4. When selling: `balance += (shares * currentPrice)`, update portfolio
+5. Display: Current balance, portfolio value, total P&L

 **Security Rules:**
 - You'll need to update `firestore.rules` to allow authenticated users to read/write their own data: